 - Used & Antique Book Market, La Place du Palais de Justice, every Saturday, 8 a.m. to 6 p.m.

 - Arts & Crafts Market, Place de Palais, second Saturday of the month, 8 a.m. to 6 p.m.

 - Antique Postcard Market, Place de Palais, fourth Saturday of the month, 8 a.m. to 6 p.m.

 - Evening Artisan Market, Cours Saleya, during the high season from mid-May to mid-September 6 p.m. to midnight.

-If you fancy an in depth experience of the market, then take this walk through the Cours Saleya, but to get the best out of it you'll have to start early!
+If you fancy an in-depth experience of the market, then you should walk through the Cours Saleya, but to get the best out of it you'll have to start early!

 - La Libération, haut Malausséna, near the Tramway

 - St Augustin, bd Paul Montel

 Happy market-browsing.
 We wish you many great finds!